sarkershantonu/sarkershantonu.github.io/_posts/2016/2016-01-01-navigation-timing-user-experience.md

 From here, we can see, like as regular performance test, we can include thread number, iteration inside tests and measure timing.
 Very useful when you are testing API level test. you may see this blog for more [**details**](https://sarkershantonu.github.io/2017/01/08/junit-benchmark/)

-2. Get Time by running JavaScript in Selenium : As we know, we can run JavaScript in selenium, so if we run navigation timing scripts in web driver, we can easily get the all type of timing.
-Here is one single helper class "NevigationTimeHelper" which takes a driver and get all timing.
+#### By running JavaScript in Selenium :
+As we know, we can run JavaScript in selenium, so if we run navigation timing scripts in web driver, we can easily get the all type of timing.
+Here is one single helper class **NevigationTimeHelper** which takes a driver and get all timing.

 ```java
 public class NevigationTimeHelper {